Volunteer at the Telfair and get involved!

 - Volunteers are vital to the success of Telfair Museums and greatly enhance the visitor’s experience at the Telfair Academy, Jepson Center for the Arts, and the Owens-Thomas House.

-- Volunteer hours are flexible and shifts last from 2-4 hours or more, depending on your schedule.
-Learn about art and artists, enjoy the creative atmosphere, meet interesting people, and have fun as a Telfair volunteer!
+- Volunteer hours are flexible and shifts last 2-4 hours or more, depending on your schedule.
+Learn about art and artists, enjoy a creative atmosphere, meet interesting people, and have fun as a Telfair volunteer!

 Front Desk / Information Assistant